 Perhaps you have written fantastic marketing emails to send to your contacts, but for one reason or another, some of your contacts may not receive those emails.
-For your eligible contacts, here are some ways they may have a better shot at receiving your marketing emails.
+Here are some steps your eligible contacts can take to have a better shot at receiving your marketing emails.

-This article is for users of HubSpot who have sent marketing emails in the past and have experienced deliverability issues.
-You should not need to take any/all of these steps if you have had success thus far.
+Please note: this article is for users of HubSpot who have sent marketing emails in the past and have experienced deliverability issues.
+You should not need to take these steps if you have had success thus far.

-- Why?
-Because this will tell their inbox that it should expect to receive emails coming from that address.
-Each email client has a different process for adding addresses - check out this online resource for an explanation for many common email clients.
+- Add your from address to the address book in their email client.
+This will tell the inbox that it should expect to receive emails coming from that address.
+Each email client has a different process for adding addresses.

-- Why?
-Because this will tell their email server that they should expect to receive emails from any 'from address' containing your domain (i.e. yourdomain.com).
+- Request that their IT/Email team whitelist your email sending domain.
+This will tell the email server that they should expect to receive emails from any from address containing your domain (i.e. yourdomain.com).